Tearran/wildlands/README.md

 ## Collect the World's Wildlands.
 Discover Nature's Connections.
 Each expansion explores a real landscape, beginning with the **Tonto Basin Ranger District** of **Tonto National Forest** in Arizona, USA.
 Every card represents a real species, habitat, or natural feature.

-## Usage Requirements

-The card viewer (`card_viewer.html`) must be served through a local HTTP server because its relative fetch requests do not work when opened directly from disk (file:// protocol).
-You can use any local web server such as:
-- Python: `python -m http.server` or `python3 -m http.server`
-- Node.js: `npx http-server`
-- PHP: `php -S localhost:8000`

 ### Standard Deck

 This section defines the structural and architectural model of the standard deck.